ThreeSixtyGiving/standard/documentation/technical/index.md

 - Spreadsheet templates
 - Field guidance
 - Guidance about grant and organisation identifiers
-- Guide to publishing metadata alongside your 360Giving data

-If you are just getting started with sharing 360Giving data, start by reading the [Guidance for publishers section.](https://standard.threesixtygiving.org/en/new-docs-style/guidance/)
+If you are just getting started with sharing 360Giving data, start by reading the [Guidance for publishers section.](../../guidance)

 ```eval_rst
 .. toctree::